skip to content

 This information is general and should not be relied upon as a substitute for legal advice.
 The Legal Services Commission provides free advice for most legal problems.
 Contact the Legal Helpline on 1300 366 424 or visit www.lsc.sa.gov.au or www.lawhandbook.sa.gov.au

-Abuse and threats by phone and via the internet are becoming more common in domestic violence contexts, and more generally.
-It is not uncommon for perpetrators to threaten to upload or distribute intimate or sexual photos or videos to social media networks or internet sites without consent.
+Abuse and threats by phone and via the internet are becoming more common, particularly in the context of domestic violence.
+Online abuse can include threats to upload or distribute intimate or sexual photos or videos to social media networks or internet sites without consent.
 This is image-based abuse.

 This fact sheet gives a brief overview of some legal options for prevention and protection.
 For some, one avenue will be sufficient.
 In other cases, a combination of different approaches may be needed.
 The key is for you to identify your needs and priorities and access the right support services as quickly as possible.